home-ward/take-home-coding-challenge/README.md

 - Send the link to your repository to josh@homeward.com.
 - We will schedule a time to review your work.

+### Current Application Model
+- Customer
+- Purchasing address
+- Application approved (boolean)
+- Agent name

 ### Current Customer Model
 - Name
 - Email
 - Phone number
 - Current address
-- Purchasing address
-- Application approved (boolean)
-- Agent name